-award-winning literary journalist, novelist and literary translator,
+award-winning literary essayist, novelist, poet, and translator,

 C.M.
 Mayo has been living in and

 writing about Mexico for over 25 years.

 She is also the author several other books about Mexico, including

 Prince of the Mexican Empire, an historical novel based

 on a true story.
 Named

 a best book of 2009 by Library Journal, that novel was

 widely lauded as in the words of the Austin-American